 To work as a health service manager in the NHS or private sector, you'll usually need experience in the area you want to work in as well as an understanding of the health sector.

 Health service managers are employed by the NHS in hospitals, general practitioner (GP) surgeries and community health services.

 There are also opportunities in the private healthcare sector.
 BMI Healthcare, for example, is the UK's largest private hospital group with 59 private hospitals throughout the UK.

 There are also health service manager opportunities in the armed forces.

 - NHS Authorities and Trusts – links to all NHS trusts, which have their own vacancy bulletins

 - NHS Jobs

-It is possible for highly successful managers to move into director or chief executive roles within ten years of completing their training.
+Leadership responsibility starts early and your career should advance quickly.
+It's possible to move into director or chief executive roles within ten years of completing your training.

 If you've entered directly into a junior management role, or have moved up from an administrative role into junior management, you can enhance your career prospects by taking professional qualifications in management and/or relevant specialist areas such as facilities management, human resources (HR) or finance.
 These are particularly important for jobs at the most senior level.